apatte/cypress-api-highway/README.md

 # API testing with Cypress

 Hello, and welcome to my Github page!
-This is the repo for my QA or the Highway'24 presentation:
+This repo was created for my QA or the Highway'24 presentation:
 **Cypress for API Testing: Beyond UI Automation**

 It contains examples of Cypress API tests for the Demoblaze demo site: https://www.demoblaze.com/